Skip to main content

 3 years in a serviced apartment, then a renovated flat in Sceaux: when an estate agent recommends a property hunter

-After 3 years in a serviced apartment, a young retiree finds a fully renovated 4-bedroom flat in Sceaux with the help of a property hunter.
-Search completed in 3 months during lockdown.
+After 3 years in a serviced apartment, a young retiree finds a fully renovated four-room flat in Sceaux with a property hunter.
+Search done in 3 months.

 Jean Mascla